We offer the people of Brisbane acupuncture for pain relief sessions that are safe and effective.

 Our therapists employ a range of techniques, working with you to reduce the pain you are currently experiencing, and reduce the frequency and intensity of any possible future flare ups.

-When you receive an acupuncture for pain relief treatment with us, you may also undergo Tui Na bodywork, remedial massage, cupping, gua sha, moxibustion, electro acupuncture and/or the application heat lamps, topical liniments and more.
+When you receive an acupuncture for pain relief session with us, you may also undergo Tui Na bodywork, remedial massage, cupping, gua sha, moxibustion, electro acupuncture and/or the application heat lamps, topical liniments and more.

 It all depends on the type of pain you are experiencing.